Guillaume-SE/Codex/README.md

 - `Users`: As the project aims to contain only my media entries, I chose not to link the "users" table to "reviews".
 It will only be used for authentication.

 - `Media`: Will contain every type of data the media I add may have, for example books, video games, movies and series all have a synopsis.
-  The [media type](https://github.com/Guillaume-SE/Codex/blob/main/app/enums/MediaTypes.ts) will determine how the rest of the information is added to a dedicated table.
+  The media category (book, game, movies...) will determine how the rest of the information is added to a dedicated table.

 - `Reviews`: Reviews are created as soon as a media is added, and a review cannot exist without its associated media.
 This is one of the reasons why `rating` and `opinion` are one of the only nullable columns, because if I haven't yet seen the film, read the book, played the game, there is no reason to assign a value to these 2 columns.
   The media will have the appropriate [status](https://github.com/Guillaume-SE/Codex/blob/main/app/enums/ReviewStatus.ts) for this specific case.